jahnavi-ghelani/jjahnavi-website/_posts/2026-01-21-creating-psychological-safety-in-ambitious-teams.md

 > Ultimately, psychological safety isn’t about downplaying *true* competence.
 It is about building an environment that enables *everyone* in your team to take risks, sharpen their competencies, voice opinions, share knowledge without the fear of negative consequences.

-If you must take away only 3 insights, let it be these:
+If you must take away only three insights, let it be these:
 * Psychological safety is created by redirecting competitive energy from individual status protection towards hands-on problem-solving.
 Address any form of competence peacocking (display without substance) and build accountability within your team.
 * No one shoe fits all.
 Try a few methods of building & maintaining psychological safety and involve your team in the feedback + improvement cycle.
 * Psychological safety is like a muscle that needs regular exercise.
 Periodically reassess & refine your strategies to safeguard this safety.